ymgn-dev/ferret/README.md

 The above decorators also support array type properties.
 There is no need to change any code, just make it an array type.

+**Attension**

+As of March 2022, Firestore does not support `FieldValue.serverTimestamp()` inside an array.
+Serialization itself is possible, but please design your data structure to avoid such a data structure when saving to Firestore.

 ```ts
 export class Parent {
   id?: string;